 To fix this, you need to set the subwoofer amp gains properly so that the sub can receive the correct levels of power.

 3. New Sub (Coil Glue)

 If your sub is new and the burning smells like rubber (faint smell), it’s probably just the excess glue that’s burning off.
-Some sub manufacturers use excess glue on the voice coil and even the dust cap.
-Keep the system at low volume and allow it to burn off completely.
+Some sub-manufacturers use excess glue on the voice coil and even the dust cap.
+Keep the system at a low volume and allow it to burn off completely.

 If you have been running the subwoofer for hours, especially at maximum power, give it a rest for about 30 minutes to an hour.

 How to Fix a Burnt Subwoofer (Step by Step)

 As a non-professional, you will need some extra tools for fixing a burnt subwoofer.
 Some tools required for fixing your subwoofer include: